Workflows

 When you start an orchestration, Agentweaver reads your task description and runs a matching pass that considers:

-- Keywords and intent in your description
+- The semantic intent of your description

 - The project's configured default workflow (if set)